OKONONFUA-MITCHEL/BADAAS-MITCH/README.md

 - 🔭 I’m currently working on a Mobile Project
 - 🌱 I’m currently learning Dart & Flutter
 - 👯 I’m looking to collaborate on more projects related
-- 🤔 I’m looking for help with git
+- 🤔 I’m looking for help with flutter
 - 💬 Ask me about anything
 - 📫 How to reach me: okononfuamitchel@gmail.com
 - 😄 Pronouns: He/Him